rikublock/POAP-API2/README.md

 ## Reserve Requirements

-A platform (vault wallet) account needs a minimum balance of 512 XRP to function correctly:
+A platform (vault wallet) account needs a minimum balance of 62 XRP to function correctly:
 - 10 XRP base reserve (account activation)
-- 500 XRP owner reserve for tickets, used for batch minting/burning (configurable, should be `2 * MAX_TICKETS`)
+- 50 XRP owner reserve for tickets, used for batch minting/burning (configurable, should be at least `2 * MAX_TICKETS`)
 - 2 XRP as a safety buffer

 ## Manage Admins